Alexander Hamilton

-Alexander Hamilton (January 11, 1755 or 1757 (Note: It is unclear whether he was born in 1755 or 1757.
+Alexander Hamilton (January 11, 1755, or 1757 (Note: It is unclear whether he was born in 1755 or 1757.
 Most historical evidence supports the idea that he was born in 1757.
 Hamilton celebrated his birthday on January 11.
 In his later life, he tended to give his age in round figures.
 Historians accepted 1757 as his birth year until the 1930s when additional documentation was published, including a 1768 probate paper from Saint Croix listing him as 13.
 Since then, some historians favored 1755.
 If he was born in 1757, the probate paper may have included an error or Hamilton may have given his age as thirteen to appear older and more employable.
 Historians have pointed out other inaccuracies in the paper, demonstrating its unreliability.) – July 12, 1804) was an American military officer, statesman, and Founding Father who served as the first U.S. secretary of the treasury from 1789 to 1795 under the presidency of George Washington.
+He also founded America's first political party, the Federalist Party, in 1789.

-Born out of wedlock in Charlestown, Nevis, Hamilton was orphaned as a child and taken in by a prosperous merchant.
+Born out of wedlock in Charlestown on the Caribbean island of Nevis, Hamilton was orphaned as a child and taken in by a prosperous merchant.
 He was given a scholarship and pursued his education at King's College (now Columbia University) in New York City where, despite his young age, he was an anonymous but prolific and widely read pamphleteer and advocate for the American Revolution.
-He then served as an artillery officer in the American Revolutionary War, where he saw military action against the British Army in the New York and New Jersey campaign, served for four years as aide-de-camp to Continental Army commander in chief George Washington, and fought under Washington's command in the war's climactic battle, the Siege of Yorktown, which secured American victory in the war and with it the independence of the United States.
+He then served as an artillery officer in the American Revolutionary War, where he saw military action against the British Army in the New York and New Jersey campaign, served for four years as aide-de-camp to Continental Army commander-in-chief George Washington, and fought under Washington's command in the war's climactic battle, the Siege of Yorktown, which secured American victory in the war and with it the independence of the United States.

 After the Revolutionary War, Hamilton served as a delegate from New York to the Congress of the Confederation in Philadelphia.
 He resigned to practice law and founded the Bank of New York.
-In 1786, Hamilton led the Annapolis Convention, which sought to strengthen the power of the loose confederation of independent states under the limited authorities granted it by the Articles of Confederation.
+In 1786, Hamilton led the Annapolis Convention, which sought to strengthen the power of the loose confederation of independent states under the limited authorities granted the Congress by the Articles of Confederation.
 The following year he was a delegate to the Philadelphia Convention, which drafted the U.S. Constitution creating a more centralized federal national government.
-He then authored 51 of the 85 installments of The Federalist Papers, which proved persuasive in securing its ratification by the states.
+He then authored 51 of the 85 installments of The Federalist Papers, which proved persuasive in securing its ratification by the states and remains the preeminent interpretation of Constitutional intent.